teatree000/hello-world/README.md

 # hello-world
-Me trying to learn about repositories
+Me trying to learn about repositories.
+This text is the master branch readme